instalar-redis-en-raspberry-pi

 Redis is known for its low latency and high performance, making it ideal for home automation projects, web application development, and distributed systems on the Raspberry Pi.

-• Persistence: Although it is an in-memory database, Redis can persist data on disk using snapshots or transaction logs.
+• Persistence: Although it’s an in-memory database, Redis can persist data to disk via snapshots or transaction logs.

-• Pub/Sub: Allows communication between processes using a publish-subscribe model.
+• Pub/Sub: Allows inter-process communication using a publish-subscribe model.

 • Atomicity: Offers atomic operations and transactions to ensure data integrity.